and transport in LONDON

 price compared to the single ticket price; there is a daily cap on

-charges, which will never exceed the cost of a daily travelcard.
+charges, which will never exceed the cost of a daily travelcard, and

 Visitors can buy Oyster cards on the Transport for London website:

-but this is not the best solution for visitors spending only a few days
+but this may not be the best solution for visitors spending only a few

 London pass (attractions) with travel